How to Become a Physical Therapist Assistant (and Why You Should)

 Physical therapist assistants work in teams and treat patients who have injuries or medical conditions that limit their mobility or make it difficult to perform everyday tasks and activities, according to the American Physical Therapy Association (APTA).
 PTAs accommodate patients' schedules for optimal treatment plans.

 PTAs typically observe patients before, during and after therapy.
 They help them perform therapeutic exercises and therapeutic interventions to test their physical stamina, devise a possible treatment plan, and treat them through massage and stretching techniques.
 Physical therapist assistants also educate patients and family members about post-treatment care.
 Additionally, they may assist onsite physical therapist aides.

 Some common activities that PTAs assist patients with include: stretching, ultrasound therapy, therapeutic massage, balance and coordination training, electrical stimulation or heat and ice treatments.

-Now that you know a bit more about the job, take a look at your step-by-step guide to becoming a PTA.
+Now that you know a bit more about the job and its benefits, take a look at your step-by-step guide on how to become a physical therapist assistant.

-Step 1: Earn a Physical Therapist Assistant Associate’s degree
+Step 1: Earn a Physical Therapist Assistant Associate degree

-All states require PTAs to have an Associate’s degree from an accredited program, according to the BLS.
-Earning a degree may sound daunting, but some programs allow you to finish in as few as 18 months.2 Around 25 percent of that education time is typically devoted to hands-on clinical training, according to APTA.
+All states require PTAs to have an Associate degree from an accredited program, according to the BLS.
+Earning a degree may sound daunting, but some PTA training can be completed in as few as 18 months.2 This formal education consists of courses, lab work and clinical training.